Suggested Searches

 Explore different NASA missions and NASA’s Wallops Flight Facility through one of our virtual experiences!

-Virtual field trips are taught live by an informal education specialist at the Wallops Visitor Center and are approximately 30-60 minutes in length.
+Virtual field trips are taught live by an informal education specialist at the Wallops Visitor Center and are approximately 30-60 minutes long.
 These programs include an interactive presentation, a question-and-answer session, and a hands-on activity using commonly available supplies often found at home and school.

 Schedule your Virtual Field Trips

-Please review the comprehensive Virtual Field Trip planning guide for more information on eligibility and scheduling a program.
-The Visitor Center’s virtual field trips can be scheduled at least seven days in advance and as far as 90 days in advance.
-Virtual field trips are conducted live by a Visitor Center informal educator.
+Please review the comprehensive Virtual Field Trip planning guide below for more information on eligibility and scheduling a program.
+The Visitor Center’s virtual field trips include a 30-minute interactive presentation with the option to add a 15-minute question and answer session, as well as an additional 15-minute hands-on activity.
+All virtual field trip programs are available to grades K-12, and can be scheduled at least seven days in advance and as far as 90 days in advance.
+Virtual field trips are conducted live by a Visitor Center informal educator, and are approximately 30-60 minutes in length, depending on the grade level of the students.
 Groups must have a minimum of 15 student participants, and educators in the same school or district are encouraged to combine classes virtually, to allow for increased participation.
 Virtual field trip participants may not be charged a fee to attend the program.
 Groups interested in scheduling a virtual field trip with the Wallops Visitor Center should review the Virtual Field Trip Planning Guide and follow the scheduling instructions contained in that document.

 What is something up in the sky visible during the day and at night?
 Something that may be dim or shine bright?
 What might have a different shape when we look at it on different days?
-It’s our neighbor, the Moon!
-Join us on a short 30-minute adventure about the Moon and NASA’s plans to go back and visit.
-We’ll learn more about our next-door neighbor, have a short Question and Answer session, and we’ll even share some suggestions that you can do in your classrooms!
+It’s our neighbor, the moon!
+Join us on a short adventure about the moon and NASA’s plans to go back and visit.

 Astronaut Edwin Aldrin poses for photograph beside deployed U.S. flag